What is a credit report?

 It’s worth noting that lenders can only look at your credit report if they have a legitimate business reason.

-Organisations may also access certain aspects your credit report to confirm your identity to help prevent fraud.
+Organisations may also access certain aspects of your credit report to confirm your identity to help prevent fraud.

 Keeping your data accurate